PaloAltoNetworks/learn-prisma-cloud-automation/compute/custom-defender-images/README.md

 ```

 ### Verification
-1. After the instance completes initialization, ssh into with your key-pair and verify the pcdefender service ran successfully.
+1. After the instance completes initialization, ssh into it with your key-pair and verify the **pcdefender.service** ran successfully.
 ```
 systemctl status pcdefender.service
 ```